FrankC01/cargo-solana/README.md

 ### Create a new project

-You want to create a whole new project that contains the framework for Solana program
+You want to create a new project that contains the framework for Solana program

 `cargo solana create -n <PROJECT_NAME>`